Shopkeeper denies supporting IS

 A man accused of tweeting in support of the Islamic State (IS) group has denied backing the terror organisation.

-In March, Mohammed Zahir Khan, of Salisbury Street, Sunderland, admitted encouraging terrorism, dissemination of a terror publication and stirring up religious hatred.
+In March, Mohammed Zahir Khan, of Nora Street, Sunderland, admitted encouraging terrorism, dissemination of a terror publication and stirring up religious hatred.

 The 40-year-old shopkeeper admitted the offences on the basis he was reckless.